ak15199/atom-box/README.md

 The box is actually oversized deliberately.
 I found that I had a few essentials that would just not fit in the original styrofoam case.
 This project includes an adjustible 3D printed design that will fill the void, allowing you to add a few of those extras.

+You will need to print two of the "half" STLs, as well as likely a couple of the movable inserts.
+The halves should clip together, but you may decide to glue them for additional security.

 ## Other Views

 ![Back](https://github.com/ak15199/atom-box/blob/main/img/back.png?raw=true)